-The Special Investigation Team (SIT) probing the allegation of mass burials in Karnataka’s Dharmasthala carried out searches at the residence of activist Mahesh Shetty Thimarody in Ujire on Tuesday.
+The Special Investigation Team (SIT) probing the allegation of mass burials in Karnatala’s Dharmasthala carried out searches at the residence of activist Mahesh Shetty Thimarody in Ujire on Tuesday.

 The SIT move came days after the arrest of C.N.
 Chinnaiah, the complainant-witness in the case, on charges of perjury.

-According to reports, Chinnaiah accompanied the SIT officials during the raids.
+According to reports, Chinnaiah had accompanied the SIT officials during the raids.

-Thimarody, the president of Rashtriya Hindu Jagaran Vedike, is currently out on bail after being arrested for allegedly making derogatory remarks against BJP's national general secretary (Organisation) B.L.
+Thimarody, who is the president of Rashtriya Hindu Jagaran Vedike, was arrested recently for allegedly making derogatory remarks against BJP's national general secretary (Organisation) B.L.
 Santhosh.
+He is currently out on bail.

 A former sanitation worker, Chinnaiah claimed he had worked in Dharmasthala between 1995 and 2014, during which he was allegedly forced to bury several bodies, including those of women and minors.
 He alleged that some of the victims showed signs of sexual assault and had given a statement before a magistrate.